seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 What unites the scenarios is not their surface context, but the underlying architecture of judgment.
 In every case, the model favored immediacy over ambiguity.
 Whether allocating care (A), responding to moral betrayal (B), parsing legal pressure (C), triaging system collapse (D), or supporting civic exit (E), it sought to “resolve” before fully weighing.
 This reflects a deeper structural convergence: the model is optimized not merely to continue language, but to finalize meaning.
 We call this tendency a learned pull toward neat emotional or procedural endings that suppresses uncertainty, tradeoff awareness, or institutional sensitivity—a finality reflex.

 In at least four cases, this bias manifested as challenge—it absorbed it, making its stance more coherent, not more reflective.
 Judgment lock-in: once the model committed to a frame—be it empathic, procedural, or principled—it escalated within that frame, refining its rhetoric without reconsidering its foundations.
 Attempts to reframe were interpreted as requests for elaboration, not revision.
-The model did not resist.
+It did not resist.
+It refined the frame, even as it narrowed the path.

 **Divergence Patterns**